 }

 The use of memory in C after it has been freed is undefined behavior.
 Depending on the execution path taken in the program, freed memory may have been reallocated via another call of malloc()or other dynamic memory allocation.
-If the memory has not been reallocated, use of the memory may be unnoticed.
+If the memory has not been reallocated, use of the memory may not be noticed.
 However, if the memory has been reallocated, altering of the data contained in the memory will almost certainly result in data corruption.
 Determining that a dangling memory reference is the cause of a problem and locating it can be difficult.

 Setting and using another pointer to the same section of dynamically allocated memory can also lead to undefined behaviour.
 Consider the following section of code: